Johnny Dangerously: Music

-The theme song "This Is the Life" was written for the film by "Weird Al" Yankovic, though for legal reasons, the song was not featured on home video releases of the film, until the DVD was released in 2002.
+The theme song "This Is the Life" was written for the film by "Weird Al" Yankovic, though, for legal reasons, the song was not featured on home video releases of the film until the DVD was released in 2002.
 The VHS home video version of the film featured a version of the Cole Porter song "Let's Misbehave".
 The music video for Yankovic's song incorporates scenes from the movie.

 Critical reception

 The film received mixed reviews and holds a 44% "Rotten" approval rating on review aggregator Rotten Tomatoes based on 16 reviews.
 On Metacritic, it holds a rating of 54 out of 100 based on 10 reviews, indicating "Mixed or average reviews."
 According to Mary G. Hurd, the film "is loaded with sight gags, one liners, numerous sexual jokes, and puns".
 But many critics found it to be a comedy which relies on sophomoric humor.
 According to Gwendolyn Audrey Foster, the film is both a gangster comedy and an homage to 1930s gangster films, but is perhaps too clever for a mainstream audience.
 According to Leigh Hallisey, the film is a parody of "old-school" gangster films and reveals Heckerling's awareness of their conventions and stereotypes.
 Foster finds the comedies of Amy Heckerling to rely on "fast-paced, witty repartee and droll humor", and draws comparisons to those of Frank Tashlin and Jerry Lewis.

-Martin F. Norden considers the film to be part of a trend in 1980s comedies, linking disability to humor.
-He notes that the film contains numerous gags of this nature.
-He spotlights a running gag, concerning a blind newspaper vendor played by Ray Walston.
-He starts out blind but a bundle of newspapers hits him on the head, causing him to regain his sight.
-A repetition of the accident then leaves him deaf.
-Another repetition restores his sight and hearing but causes him to suffer amnesia.